mattvenn/turtleprize/lesson-2.md

 \ ![looping and variables](turtlesequence.png)

-1. on the left is a simple sequence
+1. on the left is a simple sequence,
-2. the centre shows the same sequence, but looped 30 times with a rotation between each loop
+2. the centre shows the same sequence, but looped 30 times with a rotation between each loop,
-3. the right shows the looped version, but the pattern gets a bit bigger everytime using a variable that increases every loop
+3. the right shows the looped version, but the pattern gets a bit bigger every time using a variable that increases every loop.

+## Extension Activity

+Ask your students to investigate a loop within a loop:

+***2loop_demo.py

+These can add extra detail to drawings.

 ## Plenary : 5 minutes